 Argentina in the mid-1980s was under the authoritarian rule of a corrupt military regime.
 But there was money to be made, and private banker Yvan de Wiel (Fabrizio Rongione) arrives from Geneva with his wife Inès (Stéphanie Cléau) to continue the work of his partner, who has mysteriously disappeared.
 Doors are initially closed to him.
 But as he proves his ability to work discreetly, Yvan finds himself drawn into the inner circle of an elite working in conjunction with the regime in order to shore up its own interests.
 Just as JC Chandor’s feature debut Margin Call (2012) ably engineered a dramatic account of what led to the 2008 financial crisis, so Andreas Fontana’s extraordinarily accomplished first film creates an all-too-believable world of country-club wheeler-dealings.
 And the film’s final sequence chills the heart.

-WATCH TRIANGLE OF SADNESS IN CINEMAS
+WATCH DUMB MONEY IN CINEMAS